AbhasKumar20/Intent_Retrieval/README.md

 #### **Key Technical Highlights**:

-- **LLaMa-2 13B**: Used for knowledge distilation, generative data augmentation
+- **LLaMa-2 13B**: Used for knowledge distillation, generative data augmentation
 - **SentenceTransformers**: Used for converting text data into meaningful embeddings.
 - **FAISS**: Enables efficient similarity search for intent detection.
 - **FastAPI**: Powers the backend, ensuring a responsive and scalable solution.